Russell B. Long: Political positions

 Long was known as a political realist, rather than an ideologue.
-Inspired by his father’s left-wing populist Share Our Wealth governing philosophy, he endorsed liberal social programs such as the New Deal, the Fair Deal, New Frontier, and the Great Society.
+Inspired by his father's left-wing populist Share Our Wealth governing philosophy, he endorsed liberal social programs such as the New Deal, the Fair Deal, New Frontier, and the Great Society.
 He was much more conservative than his father in the areas of business policy, states' rights, and foreign policy.
 In labor relations, Long voted 56% of the time with the AFL-CIO position, and the National Chamber of Commerce reported that he supported the business position 63% of the time.
-Long was a formidable protector of Louisiana’s industries, particularly the oil and gas industry.
+Long was a formidable protector of Louisiana's industries, particularly the oil and gas industry.

-Long’s positions on race relations evolved over the course of his 38-year career.
+Long's positions on race relations evolved over the course of his 38-year career.
 Despite his support for segregation in his early career, Long received more than 90% of the African American vote in his seven elections to the Senate.
-He was frequently criticized for his moderate racial views by the White Citizens Council and Ku Klux Klan.
+He was frequently criticized for his moderate racial views by the White Citizens' Councils and the Ku Klux Klan.

 As a junior member of the Senate in the 1950s, Long joined his Southern colleagues with a segregationist voting record and signed the Southern Manifesto on 1956, a position that he later repudiated as required by the white majority of voters at the time.
 Long described his hardline colleagues' refusal to compromise "disastrous" and advocated gradualism toward desegregation.
 He expressed his concern that moving too quickly would spark violence and divisions among the races but failing in practically improving the daily lives of African Americans.

-In 1953, Long broke ranks with his Southern colleagues by supporting Alaskan & Hawaiian statehood, the latter of which had been blocked for a quarter of a century by the Solid South's refusal to accept the possibility of non-whites in Congress as well as the possibility of adding two civil rights votes in the Senate.
+In 1953, Long broke ranks with his Southern colleagues by supporting Alaskan and Hawaiian statehood, the latter of which had been blocked for a quarter of a century by the Solid South's refusal to accept the possibility of non-whites in Congress as well as the possibility of adding two civil rights votes in the Senate.

 Long opposed judicial intrusions into police power by the Warren Court.
 Following the Supreme Court's decision in Brown v.
 Board of Education in 1954, he proposed a constitutional amendment to limit Supreme Court justices to six- or twelve-year terms.

 Long became Assistant Majority Leader (Majority Whip) in 1965 and advanced in seniority to the chairmanship of the Senate Finance Committee the following year.
-He championed the economic interests of minorities, the poor, and the elderly by steering the landmark social welfare legislation of President Johnson's Great Society and War on Poverty.
+He championed the economic interests of minorities, the poor, and the elderly by steering the landmark social welfare legislation of President Johnson's Great Society and war on poverty.
 During his 15-year tenure as Senate Finance Committee Chairman, Long exercised authority over all federal revenue collection and a vast array of entitlement spending.
 His most-recognized achievements include the creation of Social Security benefits for the disabled and their dependents, Medicare and Medicaid, child support enforcement, Employee Stock Ownership Plans (ESOPS) and the Earned Income Tax Credit (EITC), the centerpiece of American poverty alleviation efforts.